rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 They take out loans, and relocate to find cheaper energy.
-And in all their desperate moves, are they planning for the next halving?
+And in all their desperate moves, are they prepared for the next halving?
 What about the next generation of mining machines?
 Will they take out even more loans?